 But in the end, the type and presentations of the documents that we process vary a lot.
 It goes from a book to standardized one-page documents, which contain semi-structured information.

 When we process data, it depends on how much it is worth protecting.
-We have customers who say they can't leave our premises.
-Then there are on-premise solutions.
+We have customers who say they can't leave our premises so Acodis provides them on-premise solutions.
 Others say they can't leave Switzerland.
 Then, of course, we can have it processed on a Swiss server.
 If it is entirely harmless data, then it can also happen somewhere in Germany or even America.
 Where the data is finally processed is less central for us, we are very flexible.